filsinger/filsinger.github.com/_posts/2011-12-29-emacs-git-business-and-pleasure.md

 "**`git submodule foreach git pull`**" - loops through all of the submodules and pulls in the latest changes from their remote repository (_I pull because I don't make changes to the submodules_)

+### Cloning
+Eventually you might need to clone your emacs config superproject on a new computer.
+There are a couple extra steps that need to be executed when cloning a repository that contains submodules.

+{% highlight bash %}
+git clone <source_repository> <target_directory>
+git submodule update --init
+{% endhighlight %}

+"**`git clone`** _<source\_repository> <target\_directory>_" - Just your standard issue git clone.
+"**`git submodule update --init`**" - Tells git to initialize and update the submodules required by the superproject.

+### More Information about Submodules
+Git submodules are powerful but they can be a little confusing when you're just starting out.
+If you're new to submodules I highly recommend taking the time to learn and understand them.
+[ProGit](http://progit.org/book/) has a [chapter](http://progit.org/book/ch6-6.html) dedicated to submodules.

-## The Rest of the Config
+## The Remainder of the Config
-For the most part my `common-init.el` emacs config just loads extensions from submodules and modifying some settings.
+For the most part my `common-init.el` emacs config just loads extensions from submodules and modifies some settings.
 If you're interested in seeing it,  you can find it [here](https://github.com/filsinger/emacs-config/blob/master/common-init.el)